learning-zone/java-basics/servlets-questions.md

 * To get an array of cookies from the request, you must use the method `HttpServletRequest.getCookies()`.
 There are no methods for adding cookies to `HttpServletRequest`.
 * Used to add a cookie to the response `HttpServletResponse.addCookie(Cookie c)`.
 There is no method to receive cookies `HttpServletResponse`.

+#### Q. What is URL Rewriting?
+**URL Rewriting** - special rewriting (recoding) of the original URL.
+This mechanism can be used to control the session in servlets when cookies are disabled.

 #### Q. How does cookies work in Servlets?
 #### Q. What are the differences between ServletContext vs ServletConfig?
 #### Q. What are the different methods of session management in servlets?